tradewelltech/beavers/docs/concepts/2_advanced.md

 ## TimerManager

-To be notified when a time passes, nodes can subscribe to a `TimerManager` node.
+To be notified when time passes, nodes can subscribe to a `TimerManager` node.

 ```python
 --8<-- "examples/advanced_concepts.py:timer_manager"